Seahawks QB competition is still brewing, but Geno Smith gets the nod to start vs. Steelers

 Smith also capped his series with the backup offense by completing about a 30-yard TD pass to Marquise Goodwin on what might have been the best throw of the day.

-Carroll said “it’s going to take us a bit to get that done” to balance out the number of throws Smith and Lock get with each group of receivers but that it will be a priority over the next few weeks, not only to create a fair evaluation but also to make sure both QBs develop the needed chemistry with all receivers.
+Carroll said that “it’s going to take us a bit” to balance out the number of throws Smith and Lock get with each group of receivers but that it will be a priority over the next few weeks, not only to create a fair evaluation but also to make sure both QBs develop the needed chemistry with all receivers.

 “We did a lot of switching and changing to make sure everybody is getting work with everybody,” Carroll said.
-“It’s a factor (developing chemistry) and want to make sure that we are really good on it.
+“It’s a factor [developing chemistry] and want to make sure that we are really good on it.
 It’s worked out a little heavier in Geno’s favor to get those guys their work so far.
-But we’ll pick up on it as we are going and I’m really ware of that.
+But we’ll pick up on it as we are going and I’m really aware of that.
 Want to make sure that that’s not a factor that’s out of balance.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.